 All children have the opportunity to visit our school library every week, and to take home a book of their choice.
 Our library has been resourced in order to be attractive to children; they were consulted on what they wanted to read and it includes many "gateway" books.
+Class visits to our local library also take place on a yearly basis.
 Story time takes place at the end of every school day in all years.
 This enables the teacher to model expressive and fluent reading, and to focus on engagement.
 Books for this session are detailed on our book spine and are supplemented by teachers.
 They are chosen as quality texts and may also support other books read in English lessons or other curriculum areas.
-We ensure that books chosen are diverse and that our children are able to see themselves in them; it is important that a range of voices and viewpoints are heard (see CLPE Reflecting Realities report 2021).
-In EYFS, the reading area contains books that children are familiar with and have heard teachers read frequently.
+We ensure that books chosen are diverse and that our children are able to see themselves in them; it is important that a range of voices and viewpoints are heard (see CLPE Reflecting Realities report 2021) In EYFS, the reading area contains books that children are familiar with and have heard teachers read frequently.
 Book talk (recommendations, readings and discussion) takes place in each classroom at least once a week.
 Assemblies also focus on reading and books are shared in them, along with the rationale for their selection.
-A "Books at Breakfast Trolley" is available in Breakfast Club each day and a "Reading Garden" in the KS1 playground have been made so that books are constantly available at different points in the day.
+Author visits are facilitated and a "Books at Breakfast Trolley" is available in Breakfast Club each day in order that books are constantly available.
 It is essential that this strategy is constantly refined and updated in order to maintain excitement and awareness around books and reading; to this end, adult enthusiasm and knowledge is key.
 We are currently in the process of establishing our grown-ups library, in order that reading for pleasure becomes a priority throughout the school community.